-Native American (American Indian and Alaska Natives) scholarships help to support the most underrepresented group in engineering.
+Native American engineering scholarships (American Indian and Alaska Natives) help to support the most underrepresented group in engineering.
 Native Americans constitute 0.7 percent of the overall population, and 0.9 percent of both school-aged (nine-to-17-year-old) and college-aged (18-to-24-year- old) individuals, yet only account for 0.4 percent of all engineering bachelor’s degrees earned in the U.S. Native Americans are also the most underrepresented group in the engineering workforce, as they comprise only 0.2 percent of engineering faculty and 0.3 percent of employed engineers.
-To address this issue, NACME had awarded 726 scholarships to Native Americans since our founding in 1974.
+To address this issue, NACME had awarded 726 scholarships for Native Americans since our founding in 1974.
 One NACME Native American scholarship recipient was Sandra Begay-Campbell, now Principal Member of the Technical Staff, Sandia National Laboratories, Albuquerque, NM.
 To read more about her click here.

 Unfortunately, Native Americans face great challenges in the classroom.
 Native Americans students are 117 percent more likely to drop out of school than their White peers, and only seven of 100 Native American kindergarten students will eventually earn a bachelor’s degree, compared with 34 of every 100 White kindergarten students.
 In kindergarten, Native American students score significantly lower, on average, on their reading and mathematics scale scores than their White and Asian peers.